MCT-master/mct-master.github.io/_posts/2023-12-11-julianmb-documenting-nmp-best-practices.md

 **1. Make a technical diagram (or a few!)**

 Making at least one technical diagram is vital to planning and hosting a successful NMP.
-You can do this on a free and easy-to-use website: [draw.io.](https://app.diagrams.net)
+You can do this on a free and easy-to-use website, [draw.io.](https://app.diagrams.net)

 No matter what software, hardware, locations, or performers you are using, a technical diagram can help you gain clarity from the start about what equipment you need, how many people need to be at each location, where the best places to set cameras may be, etc. It can also help you foresee any documentation challenges that may come up.
 For example, will you need an extra laptop and camera feed to record the performance?
 A technical diagram lets you prioritize your documentation needs from the beginning.